Therese S. Richmond, PhD, RN, FAAN

 - Diploma, Thomas Jefferson University School of Nursing, 1975

-In her role as Associate Dean for Research & Innovation, Dr. Richmond helps shape the research and innovation-focused environment that is Penn Nursing.
-She facilitates systems to enhance research, scholarship, and innovation productivity.
+In her role as Associate Dean for Research & Innovation, Dr. Richmond has helped shape the research and innovation-focused environment that is Penn Nursing.
+She facilitates systems to enhance innovation productivity.
 She led efforts to create and fulfill the strategic vision for innovation at Penn Nursing.
+In partnership with Dr. Marion Leary, she facilitates the Johnson & Johnson Nursing innovation Fellowship powered by Penn Nursing and the Wharton School.

 Dr. Richmond’s research and scholarship are grounded in understanding and overcoming health inequities experienced by individuals and families living in low-resource and marginalized communities.
 She is committed to identifying and overcoming structural barriers that lead to and reinforce inequities.
 Her research has a dual approach.
 She partners with valuable community partners to examine the impact of living in pervasively violent, low-resource communities on families and rigorously producing data that can be used by agencies to inform programmatic initiatives to reduce inequity and improve health, well-being, and safety.
-She also has a substantive body of research that focuses on disparate outcomes after serious injury in a cohort of Black men with serious traumatic injury and, in a separate cohort, is seeking to uncover modifiable targets that drive disparities seen in transition to chronic pain after serious injury.
+She also has a substantive body of research that focuses on disparate outcomes after serious injury including PTSD and depression and to identify modifiable targets that drive disparities seen in transition to chronic pain after serious injury.
 She served on the Federal Advisory Committee for Healthy People 2030, which in this decade seeks to: eliminate health disparities, achieve health equity, and attain health literacy to improve the health and well-being of all; and create social, physical, and economic environments that promote attaining the full potential for health and well-being for all.
+Dr. Richmond serves on the Board of Population Health & Public Health Practice of the National Academies of Sciences which has a major focus on health equity.

 A collaboration between Penn Nursing, Perelman School of Medicine, and the School of Arts & Sciences, the CDC-Funded Penn Injury Science Center brings together university, community, and government partners around injury and violence intervention programs with the greatest potential for impact.
 The center promotes and performs research, provides training, and translates scientific discoveries into practice and policy.
 Dr. Richmond serves as Director of the Research Core.
-Dr. Richmond is on an interdisciplinary team that is using geographic hotspotting to discover U.S. counties that are positive and negative outliers in changes in firearm mortality rates over time and then characterize policy and non-policy differences between these outliers to develop novel insights on how to prevent firearm injury deaths.
+Dr. Richmond is mPI of a CDC funded study to explore how ACEs, injury intent, and lived environment impact psychological injury outcomes in seriously injured Black Men.
+She works with an interdisciplinary team that is using geographic hotspotting to discover U.S. counties that are positive and negative outliers in changes in firearm mortality rates over time and then characterize policy and non-policy differences between these outliers to develop novel insights on how to prevent firearm injury deaths.

-Dr. Richmond’s research examines the disparate impact of injury, violence and recovery on vulnerable populations.
+Dr. Richmond’s research examines the disparate impact of injury, violence, and recovery on vulnerable populations.
 She works effectively across interdisciplinary teams.
-She is currently site PI for a NIMHD-funded study with the goal to contribute to the ultimate reduction or outright elimination of racial and ethnic pain disparities by identifying potentially modifiable factors that can serve as intervention targets to reduce or eliminate pain or pain-related burden after serious injury.
-She works with colleagues at Penn Nursing testing a nursing-driven intervention to prevent falls in older adults residing in low-resource communities that is funded by the NIA.
+She works with colleagues at Penn Nursing testing a nursing-driven intervention to prevent falls in older adults residing in low-resource communities that is funded by the CDC and the NIA.

 Selected Career Highlights